HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

+The other scripts in the `scripts/run_samplers` folder are slower because they do a large number of variations for frequentist comparisons and checks on robustness of convergence.
+You may want to run them in parallel as some may take days to run.

 #  OLD, REPLACE WHEN COMPLETE Replication Procedure (Standalone Ubuntu Linux or Ubuntu on Windows)

 You may wish to use `tmux` to leave a terminal running unattended.\